Essential Registration Information

 Students may also request a transcript online through the National Student Clearinghouse:

-- College of Saint Benedict / Saint John's Uuiversity ordering site: https://tsorder.studentclearinghouse.org/school/ficecode/00237900.
-There is an additional fee for the online request through the Clearinghouse.
+- College of Saint Benedict / Saint John's University ordering site: https://tsorder.studentclearinghouse.org/school/ficecode/00237900.
+There are additional fees for all those who make an online request through the Clearinghouse.

 For additional information, see Registrar's Office: Transcripts - https://www.csbsju.edu/registrar/transcripts